Leg - Fasciotomy

 - Split thickness skin graft

-After studying the Leg – Fasciotomy course you are familiar with the most common complications:
+After studying this Leg – Fasciotomy course you are familiar with the most common complications:

 - Recurrent compartment syndrome